soffes/SAMCoreImageView/Readme.markdown

 SAMCoreImageView's `contentMode` behaves just like UIImageView's so go nuts.
 Internally, it uses [SAMContentMode](https://github.com/soffes/SAMContentMode) to do its magic.

+## Running the Example

+`cd` into the `Example` directory and run `pod install`.
+Then open `Example.xcworkspace` and build like normal.
+The performance on the simulator isn't great.
+Try it on a device.

 ## Limitations

 The only thing SAMCoreImageView doesn't do well is resizing.
 If you need to resize the view, I recommend destroying it and making a new one for now.
 I started working on a fix for this, but couldn't get it to work right just yet.